SC6002 - Frameworks in Investigation (2020/21)

 5. Formulate and defend an investigative strategy from the outset of a criminal enquiry.

-A second test will be via an essay (1500 words), this requires students to conduct a critical review of police interview techniques and to describe a strategy to prepare for an ethical interview..
+The second assessment will be via an essay (2500 words), this requires students to conduct a critical review of police interview techniques and investigations and describe a strategy to prepare for an ethical interview.

 Identify core and additional reading